 There are two simple inputs to this calculation: how many members are in the

 cohort (which never changes), and how much revenue those members generated in the given period.
 To determine the members in the

-cohort, we count the number of users who were acquired in the period in question.
-An acquisition can be a first purchase, account creation, newsletter sign up, or some other event.
+cohort, you count the number of users who were acquired in the period in question.
+An acquisition can be a first purchase, account creation, newsletter sign-up, or some other event.
 The

 revenue calculation is a bit more complicated.
-We want to sum revenue for orders that were placed by members of this
+You want to sum revenue for orders that were placed by members of this

 cohort and took place within a fixed time period from their acquisition date (for example, the first three months).
-Finally, we divide the revenue by the number of members in the
+Finally, you divide the revenue by the number of members in the

 cohort for each time period in the chart and add this value cumulatively over time.